-People have been covering their grays as far back as Ancient Egypt, when vegetable henna was used to color hair.
-The Ancient Egyptians apparently hated gray hair, so much that they would even dye hair after death to cover any grays.
-This was true for both men and women, though since then, and particularly in American culture, men have progressively been “allowed” to go gray.
+People have been covering their grays as far back as Ancient Egypt when vegetable henna was used to color hair.
+The Ancient Egyptians apparently hated gray hair so much that they even dyed it after death.
+This was true for both men and women; since then, and particularly in American culture, men have progressively been “allowed” to go gray.
 The first at-home hair color was launched in 1909 and marketed to women, often with a heavy dose of gray-shaming.
 One print ad from the 1940’s led with the headline, “Losing Friends! (because your hair is gray?).”
-This double standard has only grown stronger with the idea that gray-haired men are distinguished silver foxes—think George Clooney and Anderson Cooper—salt and pepper sexy, while women going gray is still slightly taboo, or somehow alternative.
-If a woman decides to stop coloring her hair, it can be polarizing, with friends, family and strangers weighing in on why you would “let yourself go.”
+This double standard has only grown stronger with the idea that gray-haired men are distinguished silver foxes—think George Clooney and Anderson Cooper—while women going gray is somehow an alternative choice.

-has traditionally been synonymous with age, but that perception is slowly changing.
-This shift is much needed, since some people might notice their first gray hair as early as their teens and 20s, and typically most people start going gray in their mid-30s—hardly “old age.”
-The recent trend of dyeing hair milky shades of gray and silver has helped destigmatize the look, with celebrities such as Pink, Lady Gaga and Rihanna showing that gray does not equate to frumpy, and gray hair is not necessarily dreaded, but actually desired.
+While it’s true that gray hair has traditionally been synonymous with age, that perception is slowly changing.
+This shift is much needed.
+After all, some people notice their first gray hair as early as their teens and 20s, and typically most people start going gray in their mid-30s—hardly “old age.”
+Let us pause for a moment and say there is NOTHING wrong with getting older, either!
+Age is a luxury.
+The recent trend of dyeing hair milky shades of gray and silver has helped destigmatize the look.
+Gray hair color has gone from dreaded to desired, from tinsel to trendy.